The expectations game hounds Democrats as they try to deliver their vast agenda

 Republicans are hoping that the analogy could extend even further.
 The climax of the repeal effort came when Sen. John McCain (R-Ariz.) cast a decisive vote in July 2017, pointing his thumb down dramatically to the Senate floor.

-“It’s not lost on me that Sen. Sinema comes from the same state and considers Sen. McCain to be a role model,” Cornyn said.
+“It’s not lost on me that Senator Sinema comes from the same state and considers Senator McCain to be a role model,” Cornyn said.

-Rank-and-file Democrats, meanwhile, are counting on a different outcome: Making peace with a smaller bill — one that the party can pass, rally around, and run on ahead of next year’s midterms, even if it doesn’t fulfill all of Biden’s vast agenda.
+Rank-and-file Democrats, meanwhile, are counting on a different outcome: making peace with a smaller bill — one that the party can pass, rally around and run on ahead of next year’s midterms, even if it doesn’t fulfill all of Biden’s vast agenda.

 “We always knew this was going to be hard, and so we’ll just do what we can do,” said Sen. Debbie Stabenow (D-Mich.).
-“I think it will be meaningful, and it will be substantial, and it will be less than three-point-five.”
+“I think it will be meaningful, and it will be substantial, and it will be less than 3.5.”